BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 The most important thing is to make sure the validator starts using Java 6 with, e.g., the following JVM options:

--javaagent:lib/spring-agent.jar -Xmx2048m -Xms256m
+-javaagent:lib/spring-instrument.jar -Xmx2048m -Xms256m

-(one may have to provide the full path to the spring-agent.jar)
+(one may have to provide the full path to the spring-instrument.jar)

 All the needed jars are in the /lib folder.

-Package net.biomolecules.miriam (and classes in it) is generated from the src/resources/Miriam.xsd using 'ant bind' command.
+Package net.biomolecules.miriam (and classes in it) is xjc-generated.

 Debugging